The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 We expect the segment's gross margin rate to be in the range of 15% to 18%, which reflects both the anticipated low 80% utilization rate and the stronger Canadian dollar.
 We expect to operate at lower rates in the fourth quarter after deferring some of the planned annual maintenance at our Esterhazy mine until October.

-For the full year, we are narrowing our Canadian resource tax guidance to $90 million to $110 million from $85 million to $135 million, and we are also narrowing our full-year potash volume guidance to 8.1 million to 8.6 million tonnes from 8.0 million to 8.75 million tonnes.
+For the full year, we are narrowing our Canadian resource tax guidance to $90 million to $110 million from $85 million to $135 million, and we are also narrowing our full-year potash volume guidance to 8.1 million to 8.6 million tonnes, from 8.0 million to 8.75 million tonnes.

-In the International Distribution segment, our volumes were within our guidance range despite some deferred demand in Brazil.
+In the International Distribution segment, our volumes were within our guidance range, despite some deferred demand in Brazil.
 Our margins of $24 per tonne exceeded guidance as a result of a higher mix of our premium MicroEssentials products and price appreciation on inventories.
-For the third quarter, we expect international distribution volumes to be in the range of 2.3 million to 2.6 million tonnes, and we expect the margin to be in the low $20 per tonne range, assuming a Brazilian reais at current levels.
+For the third quarter, we expect international distribution volumes to be in the range of 2.3 million to 2.6 million tonnes, and we expect a margin to be in the low $20 per tonne range, assuming a Brazilian reais at current levels.
 Our full-year volume guidance is now 6.75 million to 7.25 million tonnes.

 In the corporate segment, I want to note that the loss we recorded in the second quarter is primarily due to higher profit in inventory eliminations, which is largely the result of our own manufactured products sold to our distribution business to build up inventory in Brazil ahead of an anticipated strong third quarter.
 Profits are recognized in the manufacturing segment and eliminated in the corporate segment.
 Once that inventory is sold to a third party, we will recognize the profit in the corporate segment, so this is purely a matter of timing.
 As this inventory is being sold in the third quarter, we expect almost all of the negative adjustment to unwind and benefit consolidated gross margins.
-This swing reflects the normal seasonality in our business combined with the fact that we only recognize revenue and profits when our products are sold to third parties.
+This swing reflects the normal seasonality in our business, combined with the fact that we only recognize revenue and profits when our products are sold to third parties.

 Our tax guidance has also changed.
 We now expect our effective annual tax rate to be zero to slightly negative as a result of an increase in expected foreign earnings and a lower proportion of domestic earnings, as well as relatively constant depletion deductions.
 There is a high level of variability in our expected tax rate as a result of potential fluctuations in pre-tax earnings and mix of global income sources.

-Before I conclude, I would like to note that we recorded $12 million in equity earnings from our Ma'aden Wa'ad Al Shamal joint venture during the quarter.
+Before I conclude, I would like to note that we recorded $12 million in equity earnings from our Ma'aden Wa'ad Al-Shamal joint venture during the quarter.
 The earnings came in earlier than expected and resulted from strong sales of ammonia during a seasonally high period for ammonia prices.
-In addition, the Wa'ad Al Shamal project has produced its first test tonnes of finished phosphate product, and we expect production to begin in earnest later this month.
+In addition, the Wa'ad Al-Shamal project has produced its first test tonnes of finished phosphate product, and we expect production to begin in earnest later this month.
 The project is likely to produce approximately 0.5 million tonnes of product later this year, with potential modest upside depending on how the ramp-up of the mega-project occurs.

 To summarize, we remain focused on the things that we can control at Mosaic.
 We have driven major costs out of our system, and we are making prudent capital decisions so that we can succeed across the cycle and deliver shareholder value for the longer term.